michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0076.md

 - v: pose a threat to; present a danger to
 - v: put in a dangerous, disadvantageous, or difficult position
 ### Family
-peril: periled, periling, perilled, perilling, perilous, perils+;perilous: perilously, perilousness
+- peril: periled, periling, perilled, perilling, perilous, perils+
+- perilous: perilously, perilousness
 ### Examples
 - “The unemployment rate is distressing; the impoverishment of the population is palpable everywhere; our social protection system is in deficit and is in peril.”
 - Yet we begin a year pregnant with perils with the Fear Index at exceptionally low levels.